frederic-auchere/OHP/README.md

 - $R(\mathbf{x})$ is the read noise, in electrons.
 - $B(\mathbf{x})$ is the bias of the Analog to Digital Converter(s) (ADC), *i.e.* the output value that corresponds to zero incident intensity, in DN per electron.
 The bias is set to a positive value to avoid clipping of faint signals to zero.

-It is important to note that for a given pixel, I(\mathbf{x}), N(\mathbf{x}, T) and R(\mathbf{x}) are functions of time because of the statistical fluctuations of the photon and thermal signals, and because of the noise in the readout electronics.
-I, N and R must thus be understood as random variables.
+It is important to note that for a given pixel, I(\mathbf{x}), N(\mathbf{x}, T) and R(\mathbf{x}) are functions of time because of the statistical fluctuations of the photon and thermal signals, and because of the noise in the readout electronics. $I$, $N$ and $R$ must thus be understood as random variables.
 It is worth noting that thermal electrons cannot be distinguished from photo-electrons.
 They obey to the same [Poisson statistics](https://en.wikipedia.org/wiki/Poisson_distribution).

 The above equation can be rewritten: